BitcoinAndLightningLayerSpecs/lsp/LSPS0/README.md

 > However, without the `unrecognized` field in the `data` object,
 > the client cannot know if the LSP does not support
 > `future_feature1_param`, `future_feature2_param`, or both.

+##### Custom Errors

+[JSON-RPC 2.0][] protocol defines the range of `-31999 to +32767` (inclusive) to be application defined errors.
+Each LSPS is provided and MUST use an error range of max 100 error codes.
+The range for each LSPS is calculated as follow: `LSPS-number * 100 to LSPS-number * 100 + 99` (inclusive).

+For example:
+- LSPS0: `00000 to 00099`
+- LSPS1: `00100 to 00199`
+- LSPS2: `00200 to 00299`

+And so on until `+32699`.
+The range of `-31999 to -1` (inclusive) is undefined and MAY be used by applications outside of the LSPSpec.
+Such applications MAY request the spec group to register an error code range to avoid collision.

+As per [JSON-RPC 2.0][], the range between `-32000 to -32099` is "reserved for implementation-defined server-errors".
+These error codes MAY be used by LSPs too.
+Clients MUST treat an error in this range similar to a `-32603 Internal error` if it does not know otherwise.

 #### Disconnection Handling